jnoortheen/battleship_game_api/README.md

 # Battleship
 A two player guessing game implemented using Google App Engine's Endpoints API.
+This can be utilised as backend to the BattleShip Classic game.

 ## Game Description